projectatomic/atomic-site/source/blog/2018-03-08-update-kernel-arguments-on-atomic-host.html.md

 bootable entry) here.

 You have four different options of changing kernel arguments in the command.
-All of those creates a deployment, and can be revertible through `rpm-ostree rollback`.
+All of those creates a deployment, and can be reverted through `rpm-ostree rollback`.
 A more detailed description of the commands can be shown by `rpm-ostree ex kargs --help`

 ## 1: Add one or multiple kernel arguments to the list